mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 The component should not crash even if
 * files other than the ones written by the component are (accidentally) put into the storage directory
 * files the component wrote to the storage directory are corrupted.
-This is a plausible scenario as radiation can cause bit error on the storage device.
+This is a plausible scenario as radiation can cause bit errors on the storage device.

 **Resulting Design Decision**

 Every message is stored with a unique file name in the storage directory (see [Indexing](#indexing)).

 Each message file follows the following format consisting of the following.
 * Delimiter: A unique byte value that is expected as the first byte of every stored message file.
-Thus, we prevent basic protection against trying to load files as message files which do not originate from the `MessageStorage` component.
+Thus, we prevent basic protection against trying to load files as message files that do not originate from the `MessageStorage` component.
 * Message Length: A `U32` that indicates how long the byte-serial representation of the message is.
 It helps to verify that the correct number of bytes is read and deserialized when loading the actual message from the file
 * Message Content: The byte-serial representation of the message data.
 It contains everything needed to fully restore a message so that the message object obtained from loading is the same as the one provided for storing.